Vermicelli Pasta: The Thin Noodle Loved Worldwide

 Use plenty of water, stir gently during the first minute of cooking, and avoid overcrowding.
 Rice type can be rinsed after cooking if the recipe allows.
 For wheat vermicelli, toss immediately with sauce or a small amount of oil after draining.

-Q: What is the difference between vermicelli and spaghetti?
+Q: What is the difference between vermicelli pasta and spaghetti?

 They are both long, strand-shaped pastas, but they differ in thickness and culinary use.
-Vermicelli is thinner and lighter, often used in soups, delicate pasta dishes, and even desserts.
-Spaghetti is thicker and better suited to rich sauces like marinara, carbonara, or meat ragù.
+Vermicelli pasta is thinner and lighter, often used in soups, delicate pasta dishes, and even desserts.
+Spaghetti is thicker and better suited to rich sauces like marinara, Carbonara, or meat ragù.

 In short, both belong to the family of long noodles, but their texture, thickness, ingredients, and traditional uses set them apart.